Lucianod28/Ada-project/Discounts.md

       Frozen Pizza
       Oral Hygiene

-  Furthermore, the discounts provided by the stores are of three different types.
+  Furthermore, the discounts provided by the stores are of three different types:

-      Feature discount: product was is in-store circular.
+1. **Feature discount**: product was is in-store circular,
-      Display discount: product was a part of an in-store circular.
+2. **Display discount**: product was a part of an in-store circular, and
-      TPR discount: temporary price reduction only (i.e., shelf tag only.
+3. **TPR discount**: temporary price reduction only (i.e., shelf tag only.
 Product's price was reduced but was not on display or in an advertisement)

 ####  Total sale, sale in dicount period, sale in normal period per category